GarySimons/girlsrun/README.md

 ---

 ## Design
 I wanted the website to have a friendly and welcoming feel, to make it appealing to a female market.
-The use of images or 'real' women and not just athletic ones, helps to make women feel more included and at home.
+The use of images or 'real' women and not just athletic ones, helps to make women feel more included and comfortable.

 ### Fonts
 For my headings and main text I have used the compressed font [Oswald](https://fonts.google.com/specimen/Oswald?query=osw) in the 400 weight, with some **sophisticated letter spacing** to add to the airy feel.
 I like the no-nonsense clean lines of the font, and feel it suits the website perfectly.
 The 400 weight looks stylish without being too thin or thick.
 For any other text, I've used [Open Sans](https://fonts.google.com/specimen/Open+Sans?query=open), in 300 weight.
 This font is very readable and compliments the more stylized Oswald.